German police raid flats, homes over Vienna attack | DW | 06.11.2020

 "It is now a key task for German security agencies to evaluate and check these contacts," said Seehofer.

-In addition, Swiss federal police said Thursday two acquaintances of Fejzulai had been detained near Zurich, reportedly aged 18 and 24.
+In addition, Swiss federal police said Thursday two acquaintances of the attacker had been detained near Zurich, reportedly aged 18 and 24.

 Intelligence errors